jacksterdealeo/craft_to_clonia_textures/README.md

 - The config file is explained at [`CONFIG.md`](https://codeberg.org/ostech/craft_to_clonia_textures/src/branch/main/CONFIG.md).

+- You can find information on how to install texture packs on the Luanti website, at https://docs.luanti.org/for-players/texture-packs/

 ## License

 This project is distributed under the terms of [the MIT License](LICENSE).